 This journey can certainly bring up a lot of vulnerable feelings.
 This quote by Brené Brown from her book Daring Greatly has helped me in those moments:

-How Do You Relate to Someone Who is a Workaholic?
+How Do You Deal With a Workaholic?

 Workaholic relationship problems happen.
 If you know a workaholic, chances are you have formed an opinion about the subject based on your experience.
 That’s valid; however, try to understand that each person is different.
 The experience you have with one workaholic could be different than another.
 You have a right to speak up and tell them how your experience of their behavior has affected you and your relationship.
 As much as possible, be kind, loving and supportive, while maintaining healthy boundaries.
 If needed, get a third party involved to help you sort things out.
 Workaholics Anonymous has resources for family and friends of workaholics.